mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 That's looking a lot better!
 For most thresholds, the new model is a huge improvement in both precision and recall, making our tradeoff discussions more palatable.
 The highest precision we can now get while maintaining 100% recall is roughly 60%.
 At 90% recall, we have 85% precision.

 We can summarize our improvement in model fit across all thresholds with **AUC-ROC**, or the **Area Under the ROC** (Receiver Operator Characteristic).
 An ROC curve is a plot of the true positive rate (recall) versus the false positive rate (how often benign videos are flagged as spam).
 The area under this curve is 1 if our model can perfectly separate benign and spam videos across all thresholds, 0.5 if it is no better than randomly guessing (the gray dashed line below), and somewhere in between otherwise.
-This one number provides a quick way to show the overall improvement in our new model (with an AUC of 0.96) compared to the old one (AUC of 0.84).
+This one number provides a quick way to show the overall improvement in our new model (AUC = 0.96) compared to the old one (AUC = 0.84).

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/auc2.png" height="80%" width="80%">